Planet Mat

 Stripping down to just four formats will make organising files and information much easier than today's file sorting on PCs.
 And with future UIs being a mixture of a 2d and 3d interface, file sorting will be easier still.
 The desktop as we know it today may emerge into something quite different in the coming years- and following on from that, how we use them will change also.

-An example of a completely integrated UI in action would be a white screen with a single cursor in the middle.
-All input is case sensitive.
-As soon as I type in a word or a number I should be able to see icons appear that correspond to what I may need.
-Type in a number and calculator buttons and unit conversion buttons appear.
-Type in a word and icons for search engines, or contact lists appear.
 Let's say I type in: "Hey, what are you doing?".
 I touch my contact list icon, and a screen of faces appears.
 I touch the face I want, let's say Hayley's, and I get prompt: Send / Attach / Cancel.
 I touch Send and I've just sent this sentence (as a txt/email/whatever) to Hayley, and in just three taps.
 From this "Info" screen I can access many layers of functionality within the same device.

 The understanding that there is so much the omni-gadget can do, yet it's the UI's responsibility to get you to every function as quickly and intuitively as you can means 2 things need to happen: